 The first order of business was getting more suntan lotion; a larger tube that should easily last me to Idyllwild.
-After that was a surprisingly nice bucket shower (bucket of water + pitcher to pour it on you).
+After that was a surprisingly nice bucket shower (a bucket of water and a pitcher to pour it with).
 I rinsed the salt off my hiking shirt, and if I had realized I’d be sticking around all day, I’d have rinsed off my socks as well.

 After relaxing inside for a bit (with a nice saltwater bath foot massager), Meghan, Patch, and I went to the nearby golf resort to get lunch at their restaurant, eventually joined by quite a few other hikers.
 Meghan hurt her foot earlier in the day — pushing it too hard, she thought — and had to get a ride to Warner Springs; she’s planning to stay at the hotel here tonight, and possibly tomorrow, depending on how her foot feels.

 While waiting at the restaurant, I went over to the post office and picked up my food drop.
 Thanks to a combination of too much food in the Mount Laguna drop, and eating a little less than I had planned, I now have seven days of food for the hike to Idyllwild that should only take five days, so I’m going to have quite a heavy pack leaving here tomorrow.

 When I got back to the restaurant, I ran into an old friend from the AT: Mountain Goat, a nurse from Australia.
 This time, she brought two friends with her.